ibm-cloud-docs/watson-assistant/data-evaluation.md

 You can use the **Evaluate** page of watsonx Assistant to upload a collection of sample utterances and run through the utterances on your assistant in one test run.

 When a test run completes, you can view a comprehensive evaluation result.
-It includes the response routing metrics, conversational search scores(if conversational search is enabled), and response details for any utterance in the uploaded collection.
+It includes the response routing metrics, conversational search scores (if conversational search is enabled), and response details for any utterance in the uploaded collection.
 It also includes your assistant settings relevant to the test run.

 Evaluation is supported for the draft environment only.

+## Before you begin

+To evaluate the Conversational search performance, in the **Search Integration** window, set the **Conversational search** toggle to `On`.
+For more information see, [Enabling Conversational search](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-conversational-search#conversational-search-setup).

+### Testing limits for the set of data:

+You can run a maximum of:

+- 4 tests per rolling 7-day week per assistant.
+- 40 tests per rolling 7-day week per instance.
+- 250 messages per test.

+### Required format for the CSV file to upload:

+You must follow these criteria for the CSV file to be uploaded.

+- The CSV file must have a single column that includes the text of the utterance to be sent.
+- Each row is sent to your assistant sequentially.
+- The CSV has no heading row.

+### Things to consider in writing a CSV:

+- If your utterance is plain text, it can be written as is.
+For example, `This is a test utterance` can be written as `This is a test utterance`
+- If your utterance contains a comma, you must wrap the line in quotation marks.
+For example, `Hi, this is a second utterance` must be written as `"Hi, this is a second utterance"`
+- If your quoted utterance contain quotation marks, those quotation marks must themselves be prefixed by another quotation mark.
+For example, `I have the "best" plan` must be written as `"I have the ""best"" plan"`

+## Procedure

+To evaluate the response settings of your assistant, perform the following steps.

+1. In the {{site.data.keyword.conversationshort}} home page, click **Evaluate** to open the **Evaluate response settings**.

+1. Click **Add file** to select the data.
+You can upload test data set in .csv format.

+1. Click **Start**.

 ### Conversational search scores